Heart racing. Stomach churning. Sweating from places you didn’t know you could sweat from. Aches. Pains. Nausea. Feeling as if you are going to die.

 Handy resource: Here’s some wonderful ideas: 105 Writing Prompts for Self-Reflection and Self Discovery.

-Here’s some ideas to get you started:
+If you’re stuck, I love writing lists.
+Here’s some ideas to help get you started:

-- What are you proud of?
+- What are you grateful for?

 - What are you looking forward to?

-- What, or who, do you love?
+- What do you love?